 7. Spend quality time together

 No matter how much it may seem that introverts prefer nothing more than their own company, they too crave a deep, meaningful connection.
 Even more so with their partners.
 However, for them, it is the quality of the time spent together that matters the most.
-They don’t care for checking items on a bucket list.
-If you are in a relationship with an introvert, you need to know this.
+They don’t care about checking items on a bucket list.

 11 Communication Strategies To Use If You’re Dating An Introvert

-Dating an introvert if you’re an extrovert can seem like treading in an alien universe every single day.
+Dating an introvert can seem hard.
 Their tendency to bottle up can drive you up the wall.
-However, once you make a breakthrough and connect with them at a deeper level, you will realize that despite your differences and the introvert-extrovert relationship clashes, having a relationship with an introvert is one of the most rewarding experiences.
+However, these 11 communication strategies can help you along the way.
+Once you make a breakthrough and connect with them at a deeper level, you will realize that having a relationship with an introvert is one of the most rewarding experiences.

 Related Reading: 100 Questions To Ask Your Boyfriend